mehdihassanjony/learning-management-system/README.md

 ### Now 2.0

-When you deploy this project you will see this message as of November 2018:

-    WARN!
-You are using an old version of the Now Platform.
-More: https://zeit.co/docs/v1-upgrade

-Now 2.0 was released in November 2018 and works differently from Now 1.0.
-This project has not been updated for Now 2.0.
-You may ignore this message for now.

 ### Alternate hosting options

 You can host your Next.js site with any hosting provider.
 Although it works great on Now, it also works great with other providers like Heroku, Amazon Web Service, Google Cloud Platform, Microsoft Azure, DigitalOcean and others.